Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 you may want to consult the following references:

-Running h2ph to generate the Perl copies of your header files produced:
+Running h2ph to generate the Perl copies of your header files produces:

 Cannot open perl_root:[lib.site_perl.VMS_IA64]/_h2ph_pre.ph: file